 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade C in Maths and Grade C in Core Science preferred but not essential OR
+Grade 4 in Maths and Grade 4 in Core Science preferred

-BTEC Level 2 Diploma in a relevant Level 2 qualification with Distinction
+BTEC Level 2 Diploma in Health & Social Care (or equivalent) with Distinction

 Students are required to complete DBS process through the college, there is a fee to be paid during the enrolment.
 Students will also be expected to complete a minimum of 100 hours’ work experience at a Health and Social Care Setting.